 eSports is another up and coming application of modafinil for its ability to boost perception and reaction times, and athletes use it to get more out of their workout regimens.

 Many companies, sports authorities, and universities are now using drug testing to identify performance-enhancing drug use.

 This has some modafinil users worried.

 They take modafinil to boost their performance and would hate to lose everything they’ve worked for due to something as preventable as a failed drug test.

 Is this even possible?
-Does Modafinil show up on drug tests?
+Will modafinil show up on drug tests?

 Modafinil is prescribed by doctors to treat ADHD and narcolepsy.
 It’s sometimes prescribed for sleep disturbances resulting from shift work and is occasionally prescribed for other conditions like depression.